fenkicorp/calm-dental-care/_fees/plan.md

 In the event of a dentary injury, treatment carried out by any dentist (including your own dentist) is covered up to policy limits.

 Please refer to the Policy Summary and Important Information leaflet and the Policy for full details of the benefits, terms, conditions and exclusions.

+<h3>Any questions?</h3>

+If you have any questions about our plan, please contact our reception team who will be happy to provide further information and guidance.

+<p class="font-italic">Terms within this page are subject to change without notice</p>